Brain Imaging of Childhood Onset Psychiatric Disorders, Endocrine Disorders and Healthy Volunteers

 NIMH staff and their immediate family are excluded from participation.

-• Presence of severe psychiatric disorder (as diagnosed prior to subject study enrollment) in the subject, sibling, or other first-degree relative.
-For these purposes, exclusionary severe psychiatric disorder includes schizophrenia and bipolar affective disorder
+• Presence of severe psychiatric disorder (as diagnosed prior to participant study enrollment) in the participant.
+For these purposes, exclusionary severe psychiatric disorder includes schizophrenia and bipolar affective disorder.

 • Presence or history of medical conditions known to affect cerebral anatomy.